ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/concepts/single-asset-vault.md

 - The trust line or MPT is frozen between the payer and the issuer.
 - There is a global freeze or lock.
-- The vault `pseudo-account` is frozen.
+- The vault pseudo-account is frozen.
-- The underlying asset is an MPT and is locked for the payer, destination, or vault `pseudo-account`.
+- The underlying asset is an MPT and is locked for the payer, destination, or vault pseudo-account.
-- The underlying asset is a Fungible Token and the trust line is frozen between the issuer and the payer, destination, or vault `pseudo-account`.
+- The underlying asset is a Fungible Token and the trust line is frozen between the issuer and the payer, destination, or vault pseudo-account.

 If the transfer succeeds and the payee already holds vault shares, their balance increases.
 Otherwise, a new MPT entry is created for their account.